Come to Belgrade, Serbia with an open mind; you’re about to take a deep dive into its dark tourism secrets.

 Instead, it it had a more sinister purpose as a dungeon; local lore has it that traitors were left to starve at the bottom of the hole, with knives being dropped down to them when they became desperate enough to kill and eat each other.
 On that cheery note, we returned to the public park above ground.

-Inside Tito’s Bunker
+Inside Tito’s Cold War Bunker

 Stopping outside an inconspicuous door in a small hill, Bojana produced a key and led us into a long tunnel.
 This is one of the entrances to a secret bunker, built to withstand a nuclear attack during the Cold War in the early 1950s.
 It was feared that Stalin might launch a nuclear strike to wipe out his communist rival, Yugoslav leader Josip Broz Tito.